khou22/khou22.github.io/_posts/2017-08-04-my-custom-vim-configuration-installation-usage-and-capabilities.md

 title: "My Custom VIM Configuration: Installation, Usage, and Capabilities"
 author: "Kevin Hou"
 date: 2017-08-04 17:18:02
-description: "My personal — and favorite — VIM configuration that includes most of the functionalities found in editors like Sublime and Atom, but in a faster, slicker, and more powerful package."
+description: "My personal VIM configuration that includes most of the functionalities found in editors like Sublime and Atom, but in a faster, slicker, and more powerful package."
 image: "./../../../../media/blog/images/Blog_Post_Placeholder_Image.jpg"
 category: configuration
 tags: []
 featured: "yes"
 ---
-# Setting Up VIM

-## Configuring Your Environment
+# Configuring Your Environment

 VIM is configured using a `.vimrc` file in your root directory (`~/.vimrc`) and serves as the configuration file.
 It is similar to a `.bashrc` or `.bash_profile` in the sense that it must be sourced to reflect changes, but VIM automatically takes care of when it launches.
 Ensure that the `~/.vimrc` file exists and if not, create one.
 Now here's how the complete setup:

-1. Copy/paste the contents of [my configuration file](https://github.com/khou22/dev-tools/blob/master/vim/.vimrc) into your `.vimrc` file or replace the file itself.
+1. Copy/paste the contents of [the configuration file](https://github.com/khou22/dev-tools/blob/master/vim/.vimrc) into your `.vimrc` file or replace the file itself.
 This will give you all the configurations that I use.
 Before you are done, you need to install the packages that are used in the configuration.

 2. Like I said earlier, I'm using [vim-plug](https://github.com/junegunn/vim-plug) as my package manager service.
 Install `vim-plug` using: